-In 2017-18, Lawrenceville will continue to offer financial aid to those students who demonstrate need.
-The current financial aid budget of over $12.3 million reflects the School’s commitment to supporting students from a broad range of economic situations.
+Lawrenceville offers financial aid to those students who demonstrate need.
+The current financial aid budget of over $12.9 million reflects the School’s commitment to supporting students from a broad range of economic situations.

 When considering a Lawrenceville education, families should expect to contribute to their child's educational costs at the highest possible level given their economic situation.
 For those families who are unable to meet the full cost of a Lawrenceville education, financial assistance is available.
 All financial aid awards are based solely upon the family's need as determined by the Financial Aid Office.
 No awards are based on the academic, athletic, extracurricular activities, or talents of the applicant.
 Lawrenceville does not award merit scholarships to incoming students.